covalition/gitold/README.md

-# Local Repo Punch Card
+# Gitold.Covalition #
+Local Git Repos Analyzer

+## Project Description ##

-Creates the punch card for your local git repository:
+Creates the punch card for your local git repository

+## Installation ##

+You can download and install this application from: https://github.com/covalition/gitold/releases

+## Screenshots ##

 ![Screen](img/screen.png)